google/gson/UserGuide.md

 ## <a name="TOC-Goals-for-Gson"></a>Goals for Gson

-*   Provide easy to use mechanisms like <span style="font-family:courier new,monospace">toString()</span> and constructor (factory method) to convert Java to JSON and vice-versa
+*   Provide easy to use mechanisms like `toString()` and constructor (factory method) to convert Java to JSON and vice-versa
 *   Allow pre-existing unmodifiable objects to be converted to and from JSON
 *   Allow custom representations for objects
 *   Support arbitrarily complex object